kashi618/Atlas-of-Thoughts/3. Notes/Lists/TV Shows & Movies & Anime & Manga.md

 ### Planning
 - (**TV**) - Tom and Jerry (1940-1967)
 - (**TV**) - Rick and Morty Season 4-7
+- If only
+- The last sentinel
+- The black list
+- The last man on earth

 #### Disney Movies
 - (**Movie**) - Beauty and the Beast